Shogakukan: New Manga Awards

+Controversies

-Genghis Khan controversy
+Genghis Khan

 On February 15, 2018, CoroCoro Comic ("Gekkan Corocoro Comic"), a children's magazine published by Shogakukan, had in its March issue a cartoon making fun of Genghis Khan, founder of the Mongol Empire.
 The comic showed a mischievous boy doodling juvenile things on pictures of famous people, such as a dog's face on a picture of Albert Einstein.
 Genghis Khan was depicted with a crude rendering of male genitalia on his forehead.
 After some backlash, Shogakukan initially offered an apology addressed to the Mongolian Embassy in Tokyo on February 23, but that failed to mollify Mongolian expats in Japan, who regard Genghis Khan as a national hero.

 On February 26, Mongolians and citizens of China's Inner Mongolia autonomous region resident in Japan sent a formal letter of protest to Shogakukan, while some 90 demonstrators protested in front of company headquarters.
 Major bookselling chains Kinokuniya, Miraiya and Kumazawa pulled the publication off shelves after the Mongolian Embassy in Tokyo filed an official complaint with the Ministry of Foreign Affairs.
 In March 2018, Shogakukan issued another public apology, announced a national recall of the magazine and offered a refund to magazine patrons.
 CoroCoro Comic's website also published an apology by Asumi Yoshino, author of the serialized manga Yarisugi!!!
 Itazura-kun which contained the controversial image.